 Testing the spark ignition:

-Remove the spark plug and connect it to the spark plug cap.
-Manually hold the spark plug with cloth onto the cylinder head (metal to metal) and make sure the side electrode is sideways so you can see the spark gap clearly.
+Remove the spark plug and connect the spark plug cap from the high voltage coil to it.
+Manually hold the spark plug with cloth onto the cylinder head and make sure the side electrode is sideways so you can see the spark gap clearly.
 Push the bike to see if any spark is generated.
-It is hard to see in full daylight so it's best to do at night or inside.
+It is hard to see in full daylight so its best to do at night or inside.
 If no spark happens then there is a problem.
 If you have spark but the engine won't start then one of these problems exist:

 1. Compression is being lost due to loose head nuts or non-parallel head/cylinder mating surfaces (that you can fix with sandpaper and glass).